 Radiation Therapy for Gastrointestinal Stromal Tumors

-Radiation therapy is much like getting an x-ray, but the radiation is much stronger.
+Each treatment is like getting an x-ray, although the dose of radiation is much stronger.
 The treatment itself is painless.
 It lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.
 You might get radiation treatment for several days in a row.

 • Fatigue

-Most side effects go away a short while after treatment ends, although fatigue and skin changes may last longer.
-Talk with your doctor about the possible side effects and the ways to reduce or relieve them.
+Most of these side effects go away a short while after treatment ends, although fatigue and skin changes might last longer.
+Radiation can also have long-term effects on health.
+Talk with your doctor about the possible side effects of radiation therapy and ways to reduce or relieve them.

 More information about radiation therapy